vikejs/vike/README.md

 export default '/film/:filmId'
 ```

-If the URL matches, the value of `filmId` is available at `contextProps.filmId`.
+If the URL matches, the value of `filmId` is available at `pageContext.routeParams.filmId`.

 The syntax of Route Strings is based on [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp)
 (the most widespread route syntax in JavaScript).